eyadshoeb/Cerberus-Hybrid-NIDS/README.md

 ### Phase 4: Anomaly Detection Evolution
 *   **Tier 3 (K-Means):** We clustered traffic that the Supervised layer classified as "Benign."
 We found that False Negatives (missed attacks) clustered together.
 *   **Tier 4 (Biased Classifiers):** We attempted to train mini-classifiers on specific K-Means clusters.
 Result: Shelved due to data scarcity in minority clusters.
-*   **Final Solution (Cluster-Aware Heuristics):** We replaced Tier 4 with targeted rules.
-By analyzing cluster profiles, we realized that specific clusters containing missed attacks had statistical anomalies (e.g., high URG Flag Count).
-Implementing rules for these specific clusters recovered 41% of the attacks missed by the supervised models.
+*   **Final Solution (Cluster-Aware Heuristics):** We replaced the complex Tier 4 with targeted, interpretable rules.
+By analyzing cluster profiles,  we applied heuristics (e.g., checking `URG Flag Count` in Cluster 8, `FIN Flag Count` in Cluster 24).
+    *   **Impact:** This recovered **41.38%** (12 out of 29) of the attacks the main LCCDE ensemble missed.
+    *   **Efficiency:** The cluster-aware approach significantly reduced false positives by **~17%** compared to applying heuristics globally, making the anomaly alerts much more targeted.

 ## The Architecture: A 4-Tier Defense System
 Based on the findings above, Cerberus utilizes a hierarchical approach designed specifically to address class imbalance and feature sensitivity.

 ### Tier 1: The Optimized Base Layer
-Three independent gradient boosting models analyze the raw network flow.
+Three independent gradient boosting models analyze extracted 78-feature flow data..
 *   **Input:** Full 78-Feature Set (preserving XSS detection capabilities).
 *   **Models:**
     *   **LightGBM (CPU-Tuned):** Optimized to fix initial underfitting.
 Now serves as the specialist.
 After HPO, it became the "Leader" for `Bot`, `SQL Injection`, and `XSS attacks`.